-For many people spiritual faith is an important strength in dealing with dementia.
+For many people, spiritual faith brings important strength when dealing with dementia.
 For some this may be through religious involvement.
 For others a sense of spirituality is gained through spending time with family, enjoying nature or meditation.
 It is very important to keep enjoying the things that give meaning to your life or that provide you with a sense of peace.